ga-wdi-boston/project-planning-wireframes/README.md

 ![Example Wireframe](images/220px-Profilewireframe.png)

 Although making detailed, feature-rich wireframes is typically the province of the UX/UI designer, even developers can produce basic layout sketches, and these sketches are extremely useful in the planning process as a tool to clarify and codify your vision.
-They also segue easily into the box model, which we explored earlier today.
+They also segue easily into mocking up a site with boxes, so that you know how to actually build your layout.

 ### Wireframing in WDI